-Go to Settings > Absences and select the absence type for which you wish to define an accrual policy.
-Personio allows you to create a number of different accruals for each absence type to reflect different leave entitlements.
+Go to Settings > Absences and select the absence type for which you wish to create an accrual policy.
+Personio allows you to create a number of different accrual policies for each absence type to reflect different leave entitlements.

 |Number of days granted||

 The number of days in the employee’s leave entitlement.

 If you have activated the Prorate vacation option in the attendance model, the working days defined for the selected attendance schedule are automatically transferred to the accrual calculation.
 Click here for further information about configuring paid vacations for part-time employees.

 Choose when you would like the accrual policy to restart each year.

 Select whether you would like the accrual to be started at the beginning of the year or with effect from the hire date.